umbraco/Umbraco.Packages/README.md

 # Umbraco.Packages

 Welcome to the GitHub home of the Umbraco Package team.
-If you want to read about the team's objectives and its current members, visit [the team page on the Our website](https://our.umbraco.com/get-involved/the-package-team/).
+If you want to read about the team's objectives and its current members, visit [the team page on the community website](https://community.umbraco.com/learn-about-the-community/community-teams/the-package-team/).

 This issue tracker is used for tracking Package Team tasks, but is open for community involvement.
-It is also used for managing bugs and feature requests relating to the packages section of the [Our website](https://github.com/umbraco/OurUmbraco).

 The Package Team also maintain: